How to get more reviews on Amazon? It’s the age-old question. There’s no easy answer, but that shouldn’t stop you from trying.

 What do black-hat sellers do to get Amazon reviews?

 Some sellers would go to any lengths to gain the upper hand.
 Anecdotal evidence points to nefarious activities like hijacking listings and hacking accounts.
-It’s also not unheard of for sellers to make false infringement claims and even resort to bribing Amazon employees.
+It’s also not unheard of for sellers to make bogus infringement claims and even resort to bribing Amazon employees.

 But most sellers engage in less ambitious – though just as damaging – activities.
 Some are caught off-guard by recent policy changes, while others know full well that they’re violating seller policy.
 Here are 13 classic examples of product review manipulation: